Alicia13868/Pong/README.md

 # Pong
-Public pong game.
+Open source Pong game.
 Let's see what we can do.